intel/user-container-selinux/README.md

 # Overview
 This repository contains user tailored container SELinux policies and the method for deploying these policies on Red Hat* OpenShift* Container Platform.
 These SELinux policies are required for the device plugins and the workloads leveraging these device plugins in [intel-device-plugins-for-kubernetes](https://github.com/intel/intel-device-plugins-for-kubernetes) to deploy on Red Hat OpenShift Container Platform.
-So the device plugin and workload don't have to run as the privileged container, see [issue](https://github.com/intel/intel-device-plugins-for-kubernetes/issues/762).
+So the device plugin and workload do not have to run as the privileged container, see [issue](https://github.com/intel/intel-device-plugins-for-kubernetes/issues/762).

 These policies create new domain called `container_device_t` for user workloads, `container_device_plugin_t` for device plugins and `container_device_plugin_init_t` for init containers.
 The device plugins are labeled as `container_device_plugin_t` by SELinux so they can be assigned the proper permissions to access the resources on the host.
 These policies are derived from the corresponding policies in [container-selinux](https://github.com/containers/container-selinux) project.